Nadeembhat/geofencing/README.md

 - GeoFenceBroadcastReceiver:
 > The job of GBR is to receive the pending intents for every GeoFence location and show it according to the transaction type or error on the UI.

-## Util:
+# Util:
 The Util contains two Things
   - Logger
   - Util
-# Logger:
+## Logger:
-This is just a model class and with an enum class
+- This is just a model class and with an enum class
-# Util:
+## Util:
-The Util class is having only one method namely errorMessage just to check the error type .
+- The Util class is having only one method namely errorMessage just to check the error type .

-The Application is also having crashlytics integrated.
+ ## The Application is also having crashlytics integrated.